 Having decided to follow in my father’s footsteps, I studied mechanical engineering at university.
 I remember writing my dissertation on hotel analytics and how they can change the whole industry, and when I eventually returned to the family business to take on the challenge of turning it around, I was very disappointed with what I found!

-The hotel’s PMS was medieval, guest data was fragmented and unusable, and the pricing and revenue management strategies were prone to human error and very labor-intensive.
+The hotel’s Property Management System was medieval, guest data was fragmented and unusable, and the pricing and revenue management strategies were prone to human error and very labor-intensive.
 The level of automation and digitalization were therefore also very low.
 This meant that our back office and reception teams were always busy handling paperwork, instead of being able to spend their time delivering the best guest experience possible.
 I vowed to change all of that.

 Over the last two years we have transformed Carpe Diem into a shining example of best digital practices within the industry."

 Over the years, the hotel has evolved into a hideaway for VIPs and discerning travelers who want to enjoy a truly bespoke and private holiday away from the crowds and prying eyes.
 Carpe Diem Santorini is a member of Small Luxury Hotels of the World, as well as a Conde Nast Johansens hotel, a VISA Luxury Collection hotel and preferred supplier to the Signature Travel Network.

 Carpe Diem Santorini: A.K.A. the world’s best honeymoon hotel

 We have won several awards over the last two years, including “World’s Best Honeymoon Hideaway” and “Best Relaxation Retreat” at the World Boutique Hotel Awards in London.

 What made you move away from your old PMS?